redreboot/CheekiJailbreeki/README.md

 # CheekiJailbreeki
 A 10.2.1 jailbreak for 64-bit devices, for all squatters and communists

-*Please note: this is work in progress, currently it only are the exploits by Adam Donefeld for IOSurface and AVEncoder adopted into a xCode project with the right linker settings so it is easier to compile into an iPhone app for anyone.*
+*Please note: this is work in progress, currently there only are the exploits by Adam Donefeld for IOSurface and AVEncoder + Ian Beer's triple_fetch adopted into a xCode project with the right linker settings so it is easier to compile into an iPhone app for anyone. **Sandbox bypass doesn't work yet and the app will crash, once it does the kernel exploit shouldn't fail***

 # Jailbreakers of all nations unite!
 Add the offsets for iPhone 6 on 10.3.1 to speed up the progress.